SolutionGuidance/psm/code_of_conduct.md

 ## Meeting Our Responsibilities

+Contributors are welcome and encouraged to resolve conflicts directly with each other, when they feel comfortable doing so.

-If issues can not be resolved directly among affected people, they may report instances of abusive, harassing, or otherwise unacceptable behavior to the Code of Conduct team at **`psm-coc{_AT_}opentechstrategies.com`**.
+If issues can not be resolved directly among affected people, they should report instances of abusive, harassing, or otherwise unacceptable behavior to the Code of Conduct team at **`psm-coc{_AT_}opentechstrategies.com`**.
 The current CoC team is: